fishaudio/fish-diffusion/docs/pages/config.md

         type="ConcatDataset",  # You want to contact multiple datasets datasets=[
             dict(
-                type="AudioFolderDataset",
+                type="NaiveSVCDataset",
                 path="dataset/speaker_0",  # First speaker's data folder
                 speaker_id=0,  # Dataset for the first speaker ),
             dict(
-                type="AudioFolderDataset",
+                type="NaiveSVCDataset",
                 path="dataset/speaker_1",
                 speaker_id=1,
             ),
         ],
         # Are there any other ways to do this?
-        collate_fn=AudioFolderDataset.collate_fn,
+        collate_fn=NaiveSVCDataset.collate_fn,
     ),
     valid=dict(
-        type="AudioFolderDataset",  # Only use one speaker to validate path="dataset/valid",
+        type="NaiveSVCDataset",  # Only use one speaker to validate path="dataset/valid",
         speaker_id=0,
     ),